Skip to Main Content

 • Example of Preservation:

-• "At the completion of the project, the principal investigator will deposit the data and all documentation files in figshare to ensure long-term preservation and access.
+• "At the completion of the project, the principal investigator will deposit the data and all documentation files in the PolyU Research Data Repository to ensure long-term preservation and access.
 All data will be converted into open file format, e.g. .csv, .txt, .pdf, .wav, etc. Both the original and converted files will be deposited."

 << Previous: Storage, Backup & Security Next: Data Sharing >>